HowWilbert/NTEFLIX-STOCK-DATA-ANALYSIS/README.md

 ---

 Netflix Stock Predictor lets you analyze and visualize Netflix's stock data using Python.
-Explore trends, spot patterns, and gain insights with interactive charts and clear code—perfect for learning or portfolio projects.
+Explore trends, spot patterns, and gain insights with interactive charts and clear codeperfect for learning or portfolio projects.

 ---